-- A. Indicate why your institution is interested in designing and hosting the Gilman Global Food Security hybrid seminar series. - B. Provide a brief description of staff and capacity, specifically the individuals who will serve as the Logistics Point of Contact, the Content Point of Contact, and support staff for the Gilman Global Food Security hybrid seminar series including an overview of the expertise of the individuals, particularly in relevant projects previously implemented.
-Please indicate each individual's name, current role, relevant past roles, and explanation of their qualifications as they relate to the Gilman Global Food Security hybrid seminars and expertise in managing events.
-Also state if any of the individuals will also serve as a facilitator during the seminar(s) or specific seminar sessions.

-- C. Indicate the institution's expertise on content areas of global food security and guiding diverse students to pursue careers in industries related to the specified topics.
-Include unique strengths or experiences. - D. Provide a description of the unique strengths, experiences, best practices, and/or resources the institution, facilitator(s), speakers, and panelists will bring to the Gilman Global Food Security seminar that are relevant to the event's specified topic. - E. Provide a brief description of the proposed speakers, including a general overview of the expertise of the individuals.
+- A. Indicate why your institution is interested in designing and hosting the Gilman Critical and Emerging Technology hybrid seminar series. - B. Provide a brief description of staff and capacity, specifically the individuals who will serve as the logistics point of contact, the content point of contact, and support staff for the Gilman Critical and Emerging Technology hybrid seminar series including an overview of the expertise of the individuals, particularly in relevant projects previously implemented.
+Please indicate each individual's name, current role, relevant past roles, and explanation of their qualifications as they relate to the Gilman Critical and Emerging Technology hybrid seminars and expertise in managing events.
+Also state if any of the individuals will also serve as a facilitator during the seminar(s) or specific seminar sessions. - C. Indicate the institution's expertise on content areas of emerging technology and guiding diverse students to pursue careers in industries related to the specified topics.
+Include unique strengths or experiences. - D. Provide a description of the unique strengths, experiences, best practices, and/or resources the institution, facilitator(s), speakers, and panelists will bring to the Gilman Critical and Emerging Technology seminar that are relevant to the event's specified topic. - E. Provide a brief description of the proposed speakers, including a general overview of the expertise of the individuals.
 Please indicate each individual's name, current role, relevant past roles, and explanation of their qualifications as they relate to the topic.
 The list of proposed speakers can be a mix of faculty members, subject matter experts, state or federal government officials, representatives from the nonprofit and/or private sectors, and policy experts.
 Competitive applications will propose diverse speakers with varied backgrounds.
 Speakers do not need to be confirmed at the time of the proposal.